-The obvious benefit to paying down student loans is the immediate drop in the student loan balance.
+The obvious benefit of paying down student loans is the immediate drop in the student loan balance.
 In reality, that balance drop is just the beginning.

 By putting that money towards student debt, the lower balance means less interest accrues on the loan each month.
-This means that every single future payment will have less interest and reduce the principal balance by more.
+This means that every single future payment will reduce the principal balance by more than originally planned.

 As an example, suppose you get a $1,200 refund and use it tow pay down a loan at 10% interest.
 Over the course of one year, you will spend $120 less in student loan interest on future payments.
 If it will take 5 more years to pay off the loan, the interest savings from making this one extra payment grows to $600!
 If there are ten years left on the loan, you are essentially doubling your money the day you use it to make an extra student loan payment.

 If your tax refund is large enough to pay off a loan, it should be strongly considered.
 By completely eliminating a loan, future student loan bills will be lower.
 This means financial flexibility and more cash freed up each month to pay down other loans.

 If the tax return is large enough to pay off the debt owed to any individual lender, it can be used to completely eliminate a student loan bill and student loan lender from your life.
 This should be an exciting option.

 Avoid a Bad Purchase

 Another advantage of using your tax refund to pay down student loans is that it helps avoid the temptation to use the money to make a bad purchase.